 - Administrative essentials.
 This should include health and safety, IT setup, legal/employee documentation, cybersecurity essentials, compliance training, key processes such as how to apply for time off, grievance procedures etc.

 - Comprehensive office tour.
 Providing a floor plan including who sits where can be extremely helpful for new starters.

 - Introduction to key colleagues.
 It’s important for the new starter to meet their team face to face so they can understand the day to day role in more detail as well as getting a sense of the personalities and working styles of the team.
 Build in time for less ‘formal’ interactions like a paid-for lunch with a couple of colleagues to make them feel at ease.

 - Intro to company: history, structure, values and expectations.
 This is essential to ground the new starter and give them purpose in their role.

 - Plan for the first week.
 This should be structured enough so the new starter is never at a loose end, but with enough time built in for breaks so they can soak up new information.

 - Learning and Training: Introduction to core processes relating to the industry and role.

 For those looking to take their induction to the next level, here are our top tips.

+4 Mix it up.
 Avoid a dry and forgettable induction experience by delivering learning through multiple channels.
-Use a mix of eLearning (you could even give modules to complete via LMS prior to starting date), self-teaching, presentations by senior management, group training (external or internal), manager-led one on ones and shadowing.
+Use a mix of eLearning (you could even give modules to complete via LMS prior to start date), self-teaching, presentations by senior management, group training (external or internal), manager-led one on ones and shadowing.
 Different content type requires different delivery, so why stick to one format?

-iGaming academy offers highly tailored, quality training courses and online learning solutions for companies in the iGaming industry.
-If you’d like to discuss how these could support a great induction process, then please contact us here
+IGA Training offers highly tailored, quality training courses and online learning solutions for companies.
+If you’d like to discuss how these could support a great induction process, then please contact us here.